ni/instrumentstudio-plugin-labview/examples/Game of Life/README.md

 - Contains a LabVIEW project featuring the Game of Life InstrumentStudio plugin example.
 - Includes a .gplugindata file that informs InstrumentStudio about the properties of the InstrumentStudio plugin example and its implementation code.
 - Contains an InstrumentStudio project and a soft front panel to host the Game of Life InstrumentStudio plugin example within InstrumentStudio.
-- Initiates the game upon clicking the `Start` button in `Game Panel` tab.
+- Initiates the game upon switching on `Start\Stop` button in `Game Panel` tab.
 - Changes the InstrumentStudio soft front panel status to `running` when the game begins.
 - Preserves the front panel control inputs in `Edit Time configuration` and retains their values when the soft front panel is reopened.
-- Allows the user to stop the game using the `Stop all outputs` button which is present in the InstrumentStudio soft front panel header or the `Stop` button present in the `Game Panel` tab of the soft front panel.
+- Allows the user to stop the game using the `Stop all outputs` button which is present in the InstrumentStudio soft front panel header or the `Start\Stop` button present in the `Game Panel` tab of the soft front panel.
-- Offers an option to view and enable or disable event logging via a checkbox in the `Events` tab.
+- Provides an option to view event logs and enable or disable event logging via a checkbox in the `Events` tab.
 - Logs InstrumentStudio events and errors with timestamps in a CSV file, saved either in the root directory of the InstrumentStudio project under the `Event Logs` folder or in the user documents under the `InstrumentStudio Logs` folder if no InstrumentStudio project is found.

 ## User Guide